-A vertex array object is created by binding a name returned by GenVertexArrays with the command void BindVertexArray(uint array);

-array is the vertex array object name.
-The resulting vertex array object is a new state vector, comprising all the state values listed in tables 6.6 through 6.9.
+A vertex array object is created by binding a name returned by GenVertexArrays with the command array is the vertex array object name.
+The resulting vertex array object is a new state vector, comprising all the state values listed in tables 6.7-6.10.